Create an account sign-up-diamond

 Where To Eat In The Icefields

-There is just a few eating options along the Icefields Parkway.
+There are just a few eating options along the Icefields Parkway.
 If you’re looking for more variety, head to Banff, Lake Louise or Jasper.
-The Num-Ti-Jah Lodge has both a sit-down dining room (Elkhorn Dining Room) and a grab-and-go coffee shop (Bow Lake Café).
-You can order freshly made soups, salads sandwiches to go here.
+The Lodge at Bow Lake, formerly Num-Ti-Jah Lodge, has a sit-down dining room (the Elkhorn Dining Room) and a seasonal cafe (Provision Co.).
+Note that the dining room is reserved for overnight guests.

 Another food option along the way is The Crossing.
 They have three options – all casual.
 The Crossing Cafe and the Mount Wilson Restaurant serve meals in a buffet style.
 Lastly, the Parkway Pub offers beautiful outdoor views of the surrounding area and a variety of grilled foods.